canalplus/rx-player/doc/api/states.md

 If the `autoPlay` [loadVideo option](./loadVideo_options.md) has been set to true, the state will then switch to `PLAYING` directly.
-Else, the player will usually be paused and stay in the `LOADED` state (there is some edge cases, see the "Possible state transitions" chapter for more informations).
+Else, the player will usually be paused and stay in the `LOADED` state (there is some edge cases, see the "Possible state transitions" chapter for more information).

 ### The PLAYING state ##########################################################